 Install Apache2, MySQL and PHP or Lamp On Ubuntu

-Lets Start, When you are login as root user in your server through putty in window or terminal.
-So simply run a command which is given below to install the Apache2 HTTP server on Ubuntu.
+Let’s Start When you log in as a root user in your server through putty in the window or terminal.
+So simply run the command which is given below to install Apache2 HTTP server on Ubuntu.

 sudo apt-get install apache2

-After complete the Apache2 server installation then you need to run 2 more commands which are given below
+After completing the Apache2 server installation, you need to run two more commands, which are given below.

 sudo service apache2 stop

 You can also check the Apache2 web server status by running this command.

 After completing the Apache2 web server installation, please open your browser and enter your server IP address or http://localhost.Then you will see an Apache2 default page.
 Like this

 Step 2: How To Install MySQL On Ubuntu